What Are Portable Browsers? Pros & Cons

 Manual Updates in Portable Browsing

 Installed browsers usually update automatically.
 In contrast, portable editions often require manual downloads.
-However, calendar reminders help you stay secure.
+However, you can stay updated by following guides like the Chrome Update Guide or Firefox Update Guide.

 Security Risks if the Device Is Lost